kobol-io/blog/_posts/2021-01-19-helios64-stock-update.markdown

 A new major update for Armbian will be released in the coming weeks.
 This will introduce new Linux Kernel 5.10.
 But more importantly, we  managed to fix a recurrent issue with the USB driver that impacted the stability of the 2.5GbE interface on Linux Kernel 5.x version.

-This new release will also introduce ZFS v2.0.1 DKMS package that will now support Debian Stretch.
+This new release will also introduce ZFS v2.0.1 DKMS package that will now support Debian Buster.
 Stay tuned to know when the new Armbian release is available for download / upgrade.